 Planning that getaway to the city of love?
 With so many amazing places in Paris around every corner, where does one begin?

-Paris is the capital of France, and one of the most enchanting cities in Europe.
-The moment you arrive it will have you feeling as though you have stepped into a fairytale land (take a look at our compilation of the best travel tips for Paris, you’ll need them).
+Paris is the capital of France, one of the most enchanting cities in Europe, and one of the most visited cities in the world.
+The moment you arrive it will have you feeling as though you have stepped into a fairy-tale land (take a look at our compilation of the best travel tips for Paris, you’ll need them).

 I also want to give you my point of view on the subject, so these are the top 10 best places in Paris to hit during your visit according to .. me 🙂